 Net 30 payment terms are not included on every invoice that you receive, but it is worth knowing that the term is legally binding.
 By agreeing to purchase the product or service outlined in the invoice, you are expressing consent to, for example, net 10 or net 30 payment terms, meaning that you acknowledge and accept that you have 10 days or 30 days to deliver the payment due.

-By clarifying when the net 30 payment terms are due, you avoid any sort of confusion or miscommunication about payment days.
+By clarifying when the net 30 payment terms are due, you avoid any sort of confusion or miscommunication about when the customer pays.

-Not only that but by printing the time within which you expect to be paid, you are substantially increasing the likelihood of you being paid when the payment is due.
-That level of certainty regarding outstanding debts is vital to small business cash flows, in which case owners are relying on that money for a specific purpose.
+By printing the time within which you expect to be paid, you are substantially increasing the likelihood that the client pays on time.
+This can be further encouraged by offering an early payment discount and penalties for late payments.
+That level of certainty regarding outstanding debts, and frequent instances of immediate payment, is vital to small business cash flows, in which case owners are relying on that money for a specific purpose.

 Consider Alternate Phrasing for Net 30 Terms